-An issue has plagued OBS for quite some time where users experience a ‘black screen’ when trying to share their screens online.
-This issue is mostly seen in Windows platforms and systems where there are two graphics options i.e. dedicated and integrated both.
-In this article, we will look at all the solutions as to why this issue occurs and what are the steps to solve it.
+An issue has been affecting OBS for quite some time, with users often encountering a ‘black screen’ when attempting to share their screens online.
+This issue predominantly occurs on Windows platforms, particularly on systems with both dedicated and integrated graphics options.
+In this article, we will explore the possible reasons for this issue and provide step-by-step solutions to resolve it.

 - Shut down your computer properly.

-- Once it is turned off, take out the power outlet or if you are using the laptop, take out the battery.
+- Once turned off, disconnect the power cord or, if using a laptop, remove the battery.

-- Now press and hold the power button for a couple of seconds.
-This will ensure that all the power is drained.
+- Press and hold the power button for a few seconds to ensure all power is drained.

-After waiting 2-4 minutes, plug everything back and check if the issue gets resolved.
+After waiting for 2-4 minutes, reconnect the power source and check to see if the issue has been resolved.

-First, we will check the version of the operating system installed on your computer.
+First, let’s determine the operating system version on your computer.

 - Right-click on This PC and select Properties.